-The governmental activities of the District include general government and program costs.
-The government-wide financial statements start on page 24 of this report.
+The governmental activities of the District include general government, program costs and project costs.
+The government-wide financial statements start on page 26 of this report.

 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 The District currently maintains one governmental fund.